karupalli/AddressBook/README.md

 # AddressBook
-This is code for Address Book.
+This is code for Address Book which solves three problems

+  1. How many males are in the address book?
+  2. Who is the oldest person in the address book?
+  3. How many days older is Bill than Paul?

 3 Junit test cases to added for testing
 1. Person.java